RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Mac-OS-X-MacPorts-Installation-Instructions.md

 1. Have MacPorts installed.
 Visit https://www.macports.org/ for more information.

     * MacPorts may require a bit more setup.
-Such as setting up new include environments like:
+You first need to set up your PATH variable:

+    ```bash
+    export "/opt/local/bin:/opt/local/sbin:/usr/local/bin:/usr/local/sbin:$PATH"
+    ```

+    Although it is optional for proxmark3 repository, you can also set include variables:

     ```bash
     export C_INCLUDE_PATH="/opt/local/include"